Frontotemporal Dementia, Posture, And Movement: Understanding The Connections

 • Neurotransmitter imbalance: FTD can also affect the balance of neurotransmitters, which are the chemicals that transmit signals between nerve cells.
 Changes in neurotransmitter levels can further disrupt movement and postural control.

-Recognizing the signs and seeking timely support
+Recognizing the signs and seeking support for people with FTD

 Early detection and diagnosis of FTD can be beneficial when initiating appropriate care and support.
 The sooner FTD is detected, the sooner appropriate care and support may begin.
 Recognizing early changes in movement and posture is a significant step.
 If you or a loved one notice any of the following signs, consult a healthcare professional for further evaluation.